soumenksarker/Live-Bank-Data-Dashboard/README.md

 # Add a User Authentication Service (Login Form) in Streamlit + Database
-This is the second part of adding a user authentication service (login form) in Streamlit.
-In this part, we are reading/writing the user credentials from/to a database instead of a pickle file.
+We are reading/writing the user credentials from/to a database instead of a pickle file.
 In particular, we will be using the free database from deta (https://www.deta.sh/)

 ## Demo Website